 Not required except for parking frontages.
-Require Rear, interior or alley-facing parking areas are exempt.
+Rear, interior or alley-facing parking areas are Required as provided in § 89-36.

 89-29 Mixed Use Building Standards

 This section applies to all buildings within the MN, CM, and MX districts of an MUC except as noted.